vg-json-data/sm-json-data/connection/connection-readme.md

 __Additional Considerations__

-By default, a permanent grey door on one side shouldn't make a connection two-way.
+By default, a permanent gray door on one side shouldn't make a connection two-way.
 The absence of a door at all should.
 Naturally, a door that doesn't actually lead back to the same node would also make a connection one-way.

 ### node/position
 Both nodes in a connection have a position.
 This can be one of `left`, `right`, `top`, or `bottom`.
 Please note that this is the position of the node as compared to the other node in the connection, _not_ their position within their respective room.